In Him Ministries:

 The Bible tells us that there are three kinds of people in this world.

-2. The carnal man, a person who has received Christ but lives a defeated life because he is trying to live the Christian life in his own strength (1 Cor.
+2. The carnal person, someone who has received Christ but lives a defeated life because they are trying to live the Christian life in their own strength (1 Cor.
 3:1-3); and,

-3. The spiritual man, someone who is directed and empowered by the Holy Spirit (1 Cor.
+3. The spiritual person, someone who is directed and empowered by the Holy Spirit (1 Cor.
 2:15).

-God wants us to live our lives filled by the Spirit at all times.
+God wants us to live our lives filled by His Spirit at all times.

-Here are some of the things the Holy Spirit does in the life of every believer.
+Here are some of the main things the Holy Spirit does in the life of every believer.

 The Holy Spirit regenerates us.